FFT Benchmarking Learning Graph

 Analysis & Documentation

-- quality-assessment.md - Course content depth analysis
+- course-description-assessment.md - Course content depth analysis

 - Validates course has sufficient depth for 200 concepts